 Restoring Ireland's Natural Landscape

-This project is being managed by recognised experts in the field of 'Raptor Re-introduction', our partners; The Golden Eagle Trust (GET).
+This project is being managed by The Golden Eagle Trust (GET) and the National Parks and Wildlife Service (NPWS)

 The GET, a well-known conservation charity, have been leading the way for decades with their knowhow and expertise in successfully implementing high-profile and nationally important restoration projects such as the Golden Eagle, White-Tailed Eagle and Red Kite re-introduction programmes in Ireland.
 Learn more about this new, inspiring project and how you can help through the associated Corporate Social Responsibility (CSR) opportunities for your business or by volunteering personally.